Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Best For: Small and medium breeds, senior dogs

 The Freedom No-Pull Harness from 2 Hounds Design is unique because it comes with a bungee leash that clips to both the front and back simultaneously.
 This dual-clip setup gives you maximum control while distributing pressure evenly across your dog’s body.
-It’s the most sophisticated option on this list and worth every penny for strong pullers.
+It’s the most sophisticated option on this list and is worth every penny for strong pullers.

 Key Features: